yfqiu-nlp/hiergnn/README.md

 # Abstractive Summarization Guided by Latent Hierarchical Document Structure
-Code and materials for the [paper](https://yfqiu.netlify.app/publication/hiergnn/hiergnn.pdf) "Abstractive Summarization Guided by Latent Hierarchical Document Structure"
+Code and materials for the [paper](https://yfqiu.netlify.app/publication/hiergnn/hiergnn.pdf) "Abstractive Summarization Guided by Latent Hierarchical Document Structure".
+Part of our code is borrowed from [fairseq implementation for BART](https://github.com/facebookresearch/fairseq/tree/main/examples/bart).
+You can first run the baseline to get familiar with the whole pipeline.

 ## Data